elgbar/hex/README.md

 * Reimplement `DefaultHexagonDataStorage` to use `IntMap` and where the key is a compacted key
 * Add fling support in the level select screen
 * When clicking an island to play it, zoom into the sprite while loading the island
+* Add support for ctrl-z and ctrl-y in the map editor

 #### Known bugs